elm-tooling/elm-tooling-cli/docs/cli.md

 Create a sample `elm-tooling.json` in the current directory.
 It tries to guess some values based on your project to help you get started.

-## elm-tooling validate

-Validate the closest `elm-tooling.json`.
-If you’re having trouble with some program not reading your `elm-tooling.json` correctly, try `elm-tooling validate` to check if you’ve made any mistakes.

 ## elm-tooling tools

 Interactively add, remove and update tools in your `elm-tooling.json`.
 This is an alternative to editing the `"tools"` field by hand.